cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

 .. java:method::  void abort()
    :outertype: Simulation

-   Aborts the simulation without finishing the processing of entities in the \ :java:ref:`entities list <getEntityList()>`\ , what may give unexpected results.
+   Aborts the simulation without finishing the processing of entities in the \ :java:ref:`entities list <getEntityList()>`\ , which may give unexpected results.

    \ **Use this method just if you want to abandon the simulation an usually ignore the results.**\